GustavoBoaz/projeto_dboaz/README.md

 This project includes the following scripts that can be used to simplify common tasks:

+- `./dev_start_linux.sh`: Creates the application's target and runs the mss in Docker (docker-compose up).
+- `./dev_stop_linux.sh`: Clears the application's target and removes the Docker mss (docker-compose down).

+Before running the scripts, make sure to grant execution permissions on your machine using the command `chmod +x nome_do_script.sh`.

+## Run docker-compose local: ONLY Windows

+This project includes the following scripts that can be used to simplify common tasks:

-- `./dev_start.sh`: Creates the application's target and runs the mss in Docker (docker-compose up).
+- `./dev_start_windows.sh`: Creates the application's target and runs the mss in Docker (docker-compose up).
-- `./dev_stop.sh`: Clears the application's target and removes the Docker mss (docker-compose down).
+- `./dev_stop_windows.sh`: Clears the application's target and removes the Docker mss (docker-compose down).

 Before running the scripts, make sure to grant execution permissions on your machine using the command `chmod +x nome_do_script.sh`.